 In this guide, I will cover all the resume writing rules you need to know in order to write a professional resume in 2020.
 As a bonus, I’ll illustrate my points with several examples.

 Rule 1: Tailor Your Resume.

 When applying for a new position, you must create a unique and one-of-a-kind resume that is specially tailored to fit each role that you’re applying for.

 As mentioned above, a resume is not a mere listicle of all the things you’ve done during your career.
-Instead, it’s a marketing document which sells your commercial value to prospective employers.
+Instead, it’s a marketing document that sells your commercial value to prospective employers.
 As such, it must reposition your experience to meet the specific needs of each employer.

 This is not the same as lying.

 It’s tweaking your communication, and emphasising certain parts of your experience, in order to help your message land.

 Consider this example: if your grandma asks you how your recent holiday was, your response will be very different to that you give to your boss.
 And both will be very different to the response you give to your friend.

 Rule 2: Exclude Irrelevant Information.

 You’ve probably noticed that there’s a lot of debate about which details belong on your resume.
 After writing thousands of resumes, and speaking with dozens of recruiters, we can confidently recommend the following:

 - Your name.

-- Your telephone number (double-check that you have a professional voicemail message).
+- Your mobile phone number (with a professional voicemail message).

 - Your email address (make sure it’s appropriate – not firstname.lastname@example.org).

 It’s NOT necessary to include: